NotTheDr01ds/nushell.github.io/book/style_guide.md

 There may be exceptions or extensions to these guidelines which are not yet documented.

-We welcome discussion and contributions.
+As with all aspects of Nushell, we welcome discussion and contributions.

 Keep in mind that these guidelines are not required in external repositories (not ours).
 You are, of course, free to use any formatting style you wish.
 For Nushell documentation and repositories, we will eventually try to converge on the recommendations here, but for now a variety of styles from multiple authors are present.

-In this document, escape sequences should not be interpreted literally, unless directed to do so.
+Note: In this document, escape sequences should not be interpreted literally, unless directed to do so.
 In other words, treat something like `\n` like the new line character and not a literal slash followed by `n`.

 ## Formatting